dlang-community/configy/doc/rationale.md

 When designing a config format, even for internal schema, it might be useful to have types that are external, such as library types (be it Phobos, Vibe.d, or another).
-Those types are unlikely to have `fromYAML` support, and hence might need to be wrapped in another project-controlled type to be present in the configuration struct.
+Those types are unlikely to have `fromConfig` support, and hence might need to be wrapped in another project-controlled type to be present in the configuration struct.
 To avoid needless wrapping, Configy supports the most common construction protocols: field-wise constructor (the default constructor), string constructor, or `fromString`.
-Anything else is likely to require a wrapping type that uses one of those methods, or `fromYAML`.
+Anything else is likely to require a wrapping type that uses one of those methods, or `fromConfig`.

 ## Escape hatch

-In order to support both external schema, and unforeseen internal schema use cases, Configy provides a powerful escape hatch in the form of the `static` `fromYAML` method.
+In order to support both external schema, and unforeseen internal schema use cases, Configy provides a powerful escape hatch in the form of the `static` `fromConfig` method.
 In order to avoid losing all the convenience of Configy once one "drops down" to that level, the `ConfigParser` exposes a `parseAs` method which allows one to recurse into the regular Configy parsing.